d3x0r/STFRPhysics/LightSpeedSim.md

 # Reality of Relativity

 I started this project ([step-by-step](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#Step-by-Step)) to observe first what it would look like to see something going faster than the speed of light (faster than the speed of sound, faster than waves in water...).
-I didn't concern myself so much with practical limitations like clocks would tick backwards at faster than the speed of light (even clocks that are seen).
-I've later refined portions of this to include special relativity.
+I didn't concern myself so much with practical limitations like clocks would tick backwards at faster than the speed of light (clocks that are seen).
+I've later refined portions of this to include special relativity(there's actually still some question marks there).

 ## Demos

 [Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed.html) This started with a brute force method of calculating apparent relative position of objects moving at some speed>0.
 The body emits Red at its head, Green at its center and Blue at its tail.
-The emissions then go towards an observer; when they pass the observer, the apparent position is indicated on the reference line.
-This also has a function to reverse calculate, and show a computed observed position.
+The emissions then go towards an observer; until they pass the observer, the apparent position is indicated on the reference line; once observed, the line and related photon circle disappear.
+This has been updated to test a function to reverse calculate, and show a computed observed position(dicussed under 'The Math').

 ![Screenshot](https://github.com/d3x0r/STFRPhysics/raw/master/math/lightSpeed1.jpg)

 Sliders allow adjusting `C` or the speed of light, the time scale (run faster/slower), the distance of the observer from the line of the path being observed, velocity of the body moving along a line, Half-Length of the body (a length of 1 is 2, and is center (0) +L and -L); and the run-time... or how far into the past/future the time extends.

-The 0 time event is centered on the line, and the simulation starts at -1/2 Run time; or -5 seconds with the default settings.
-The default has the velocity at 2 times the speed of light, so for the first 5 seconds, you don't actually see anything, then you see an image of the ship continuing forward, and reverting backward to its source.
-Neither of these images travel faster than the speed of light.
+The 0 time event is centered on the line (sort of like x=0), and the simulation starts at -1/2 Run time; or -5 seconds with the default settings.
+The default has the velocity at 2 times the speed of light, so for the first 5 seconds, you don't actually see anything, then you see an image of the ship continuing forward, and reverting backward to its source, as the ship passes you.
+The reversed image might appear to have a velocity greater than the speed of light(although the faster the ship goes, the slower the reverse image goes, and only near slightly faster than the speed of light does the image go very fast), but the image of it having passed you does not travel faster than the speed of light.

 Colors are standardized so T=0 is green, and T=-1 is red, T=1 is blue; the overall progression is then red to green to blue to red...
 |T|  hue|